ToFeWe/Bagging-Regression-Trees/src/documentation/model_specs.rst

 min_split_tree: int
   Governs the tree depth.
 Lower values imply more complex Regression Trees
 random_seeds: list
   List of random seeds used.
-Note: We don't reseed but define different RandomState instances with those.
+Note: I don't reseed but define different RandomState instances with those.
 bagging_ratio: constant at 1
   Subsampling ratio for bagging.
 Do not change!